-Moving alone to another state is usually both stressful and exciting at the same time.
+Moving alone to another state is usually both stressful and exciting at the same time regardless of the reasons to move.
 Of course, you can’t wait to get to your chosen destination and start exploring it, and you’re enthusiastic about your new life there, but before you come to that, you need to take care of the less enjoyable part of your move – organizing the relocation process.
 One of the tricky tasks that lie ahead is packing boxes for moving.
-We all know how time-consuming this process can be, so it is of utmost importance that you start planning it early enough.
-In case you’ve decided to plan your moving budget so that you pack the stuff all by yourself, you should first learn more about different packing materials that you’ll need, so take a look at the following list:
+We all know how time-consuming this process can be, so it is of utmost importance that you start planning it early enough, right after you pick the best time of the year to move.
+In case you’ve decided to plan your moving budget so that you pack the stuff all by yourself and reduce the costs of moving, you should first learn more about different packing materials that you’ll need, so take a look at the following list:

 1. Moving boxes

+Boxes are an essential part of every relocation, and movers use them when packing clothes, electronics, furniture, and other items.
 If you opt for full-service storage, it means that your moving company will be the one to pick up your stuff and deliver them to a storage unit, which can save you some precious time.
-In case you think you might forget what exactly is in the storage, you can ask your movers to take photos of your belongings and document them.
+If you want to reduce your moving expenses, declutter before the relocation.
+Also, in case you think you might forget what exactly is in the storage, you can ask your movers to take photos of your belongings and document them.

 2. Packing paper

 Furthermore, before you put all your belongings in boxes, you’ll have to protect them using packing paper.
-This is particularly important when it comes to some fragile and valuable items such as glassware.
+This is particularly important when it comes to some fragile and valuable items such as glassware if you want to avoid making common moving mistakes, additional mess, and moving stress.
 Some people opt for a newspaper as inexpensive packing material, but if you do that, there is a risk of black newspaper ink dying your plates and cups, and we’re sure you don’t want that to happen, so choose wisely your packing paper.